 - And more

-The efficacy of remote work arrangements, however, depends a lot on the type of work to be accomplished and the experience and personality of each employee.
+The efficacy of work from home jobs, however, depends a lot on the type of work to be accomplished and the experience and personality of each employee.

 Productivity, for example, is highly dependent on the work being performed; when a job is more or less the same thing day-in and day-out, remote work can increase productivity among employees.
 Stanford University conducted a study among call center employees at a Chinese travel company.
 Researchers found a 13 percent increase in productivity and a 50 percent decrease in turnover within the group that worked from home.